chotchki/feophant/README.md

 * A way to say to a function with this list of types (which may be different), parse this data into something sane. (got this)
 * Next need to hook this up with column definitions.

+# # Longer Term TODO
+This is stuff that I should get to but aren't vital to getting to a minimal viable product.
+* Right now the main function runs the server from primitives.
+The Tokio Tower layer will probably do it better.
+* The codec that parses the network traffic is pretty naive.
+You could make the server allocate 2GB of data for a DDOS easily.
+* * We should either add state to the codec or change how it parses to produce chunked requests.
+That means that when the 2GB offer is reached the server can react and terminate before we accept too much data.
+Its a little more nuanced than that, 2GB input might be okay but we should make decisions based on users and roles.

 # Postgres Divergance